 For your perusal, here is a pdf of the score and solo pan part.
 Feel free to print off either.
-If you are interested in performing the piece, I am happy to mail you hard copies of the score and all parts.
-Email me at firstname.lastname@example.org.
+If you are interested in performing the piece, please get in touch with me regarding hard copies of the score and parts.
+Email me at email@example.com.

 The improvisation at the end of mvt.
 2 is optional.
 The soloist may improvise, compose a new cadenza, play the written cadenza, or any combination of the three.
 However, it is important for the structural balance of the piece that mm.
 120-132 not last more than 45 seconds at the longest.
 Whatever the soloist chooses to play during that section, he or she must return to the written music at the roll on G#5 at the end of the movement (marked “return”).